gmsn-ita/minushalf/docs/source/commands.rst

 software tag
 -----------------
 This tag specifies the software that to perform ab initio calculations.
-For a while , the command supports the following values for the software tag:
+For now, the command supports the following values for the software tag:

 - VASP (Default value)

-Currently, minushalf only supports one software, but one hope to support much more in a while.
+Currently, minushalf only supports one software, but one hope to add more soon.

 .. code-block:: yaml